swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 **Typical use**: In an attribute release policy that provides basic organizational identity information about a natural person.

 The "Organizational Identity for Natural Persons" attribute set defines a minimum set of attributes needed to provide organizational identity information about a person.
 Should an attribute consumer require additional attributes, such as surname and given name, the personal identity number or an organizational unit name, this can be achieved by either requesting other attribute sets or by explicitly requesting individual attributes.
-See further section 6.2.1, “Attribute Release and Consuming Rules”, of “Deployment Profile for the Swedish eID Framework” (\[[EidDeployProf](#eiddeployprof)\]).
+See further section 6.2.1, “Attribute Release and Consuming Rules”, of “Deployment Profile for the Swedish eID Framework” (\[[SC.SAML.Profile](#sc-saml-profile)\]).

 > \[*\]: The `displayName` attribute MAY contain personal information such as the given name or surname, but it MAY also be used as an anonymized display name, for example, "Administrator 123".
 This is decided by the issuing organization.